Discover the 10 best books on China for kids! Learn about Chinese culture and read children’s books with Chinese characters.

 In this sequel to The Empty Pot, Ping is now emperor and contemplates what the greatest power is.
 He calls for a parade so kids can present what they think it is.
 Could it be money, technology, beauty, or something else?
 China’s contributions in these areas are brought forth by the children.

-This picture book introduces China’s inventions to the world, as well as a Chinese philosophy. [picture book, ages 4 and up]
+This picture book introduces China’s inventions to the world, as well as Chinese philosophy. [picture book, ages 4 and up]

 8. Little Leap Forward: A Boy in Beijing by Guo Yue and Clare Farrow, illustrated by Helen Cann